 Make sure that you look into any services that our staff may recommend to you, so you can decide if they are relevant to your circumstances.

-We will try and help you with your vulnerability, however, you must be realistic with the repayment options available.
+We will try to help you with your vulnerability; however, you must be realistic with the repayment options available.